 By going into space and using a Hubble-size telescope, the WFI will be sensitive enough to detect infrared light from farther than any previous telescope.
 This will help scientists capture a new view of the universe that could help solve some of its biggest mysteries, one of which is how the universe became the way it is now.

 The Wide Field Instrument will enable all of Roman’s surveys, which will explore:

-Roman’s surveys will also pinpoint large numbers of elusive cosmic objects, enhancing the science return from other observatories.
-While telescopes such as Hubble and the James Webb Space Telescope will provide excellent in-depth observations of some of the most intriguing objects in the cosmos, their narrow fields of view make it difficult to find many to study.
+Roman’s surveys will also pinpoint large numbers of elusive cosmic objects, from isolated stellar-mass black holes to "failed stars".
+In addition to accomplishing its own objectives, the mission will enhance the science return from other observatories.
+While telescopes such as Hubble and the James Webb Space Telescope will provide excellent in-depth observations of some of the most intriguing objects in the cosmos, their narrow fields of view 100make it difficult to find many to study.

 Roman will dramatically increase the sample size of objects like quasars – extremely bright cores of distant active galaxies – and supernova explosions by capturing hundreds of thousands of galaxies in each image.
 Scientists will be able to identify especially interesting regions and use other observatories to take a closer look.
 Roman will soon help us explore some of the biggest mysteries in the cosmos thanks to the WFI’s wide field of view and precision optics.